-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-The progress scores for the 2021/22 year six cohort show the accelerated progress the disadvantaged pupils make.
-Reading: +2.53, Writing: +1.40, Maths +4.31.
+The progress scores for the 2022/23 year six cohort show the accelerated progress the disadvantaged pupils make.
+Reading: +2.50, Writing: +1.30, Maths +4.10 and GPS +7.2.

 Quality and consistency of the phonics provision across reception, year 1 and 2 as well as support for phonics in KS2.
 With most class based staff trained to teach Sounds Write we will see increasing phonics scores next year and the year after.
-Our phonics results show that 64.6% of the children at Fulbridge in the 2021/22 cohort passed their phonics screening test.
-The aim is to be above the National Average in 2022/23 and definitely there by 2023/24.
+Our phonics results show that 81% of the children at Fulbridge in the 2022/23 cohort passed their phonics screening test.
+Last year was 65%.
+The aim is to be above the National Average again in 2023/24.

-51% of the children identified as vulnerable pupils are PP and supported and monitored by the Inclusion Team
+49% of the children identified as vulnerable pupils are PP and supported and monitored by the Inclusion Team

-57% of the children identified as vulnerable specifically for SEMH and supported by our Family Support Worker are PP
+57% last year of the children identified as vulnerable specifically for SEMH and supported by our Inclusion Officer are PP

-PP Attendance = 92% which is only 1% under the whole school data of 93%
+PP Attendance = 92% which is only 1% under the whole school data of 93%.